Creep (Stone Temple Pilots song)

-"Creep" (also colloquially known as Half the Man I Used to Be) is a ballad by the American rock band Stone Temple Pilots, appearing as the seventh track off the band's debut album, Core and later released as the third and final single.
+"Creep" is a song by the American rock band Stone Temple Pilots, appearing as the seventh track off the band's debut album, Core (1992), and later released as the third and final single.
 The song also appears on the band's greatest hits album, Thank You.
 A live version featuring Aaron Lewis is included on The Family Values 2001 Tour release.

 Composition

+"Creep" has been described as a ballad.
 In a November 2014 interview with Songfacts, Scott Weiland said, "That's just the idea of being a young person somewhere, caught between still being a kid and becoming a young man.
 It's that youth apathy, that second-guessing yourself, not feeling like you fit in."